TechnionTDK/jbs-json23plet/README.md

 # json23plet
-A command-line tool for generating RDF triplets from Jsons input.
+A command-line tool for generating RDF triplets from Jsons input

 # Installation